esthercsoke/Project-Daisy/README.md

 ![Natalie Broughton](Img/4.png)

 ### Profile
 Residing in Brisbane, Natalie has been working in the technlogy industry for five years.
-Currently working as a mid level software developer, Natalie is wanting to connect with more women in the industry.
+Currently working as a mid level software developer, Natalie is wanting to connect with and provide mentorship for women in the industry.

+### Natalie's Stories
+As a web developer, I want to be able to connect with other female web developers in Brisbane and Australia.
+As a mid level web devleoper, I want to be able to share my experience as a female web developer.
+As a web developer, I want to be able share and receive career, personal and technology realted advice.

 ## Planning